manwar/Design-Patterns/README.md

 - [16.
 Data Access Object (DAO)](https://github.com/manwar/Design-Patterns/tree/master/16-data-access-object)
 - [17.
 Adapter](https://github.com/manwar/Design-Patterns/tree/master/17-adapter)

-With the release of Perl v5.38 which brings in new experimental feature 'class' to the core, I am trying to re-create the above implementation (with Moo family) using the new experimental feature 'class'.
-It wouldn't be possible to get everything done yet as we don't have the keyword 'role' in the core as in v5.38.
+With the release of `Perl v5.38` which brings in new experimental feature 'class' to the core, I am trying to re-create the above implementation (with `Moo` family) using the new experimental feature `'class'`.
+It wouldn't be possible to get everything done yet as we don't have the keyword `'role'` in the core as in `v5.38`.

 - [1.
 Singleton](https://github.com/manwar/Design-Patterns/tree/master/00-class-feature/01-singleton)